 Resurrection Mary is one of Chicago's most famous ghost stories.
 It involves a young woman who wanders the streets around Resurrection Catholic Cemetery, scaring unsuspecting good Samaritans who stop to help her get home.

 One popular legend about how she came to be states that she was a young woman in the early 1930s who really loved to dance.
 She liked to go out to dance halls and have a good time.
-One night she was hit by a passing car on her way home and was killed.
-She was then buried at the cemetery in her favorite dancing clothes.
+One night, she was hit by a passing car on her way home.
+She was then laid to rest at the cemetery in her favorite dancing clothes.